rockthejvm/rockthejvm-site/src/content/articles/functional-parallel-programming-with-scala-and-cats-effect/index.md

 Time to move on the next step.

-### 7.2 Building GitHub REST API URL-s
+### Building GitHub REST API URLs

-There's only a handful of URL-s we need to build for each organization:
+There's only a handful of URLs we need to build for each organization:

 - URL for loading the amount of public repositories (`PublicRepos`) for some organization
 - URL for loading the names of public repositories (`Vector[RepoName]`) for some organization